 The complete history of BC 22 A is known and documented.
 It was ordered new via Garage de L’Athenée in Geneva and delivered in Switzerland to its first owner, Charles Gillet on 21st July 1953.
 It was supplied with black paintwork and off white leather and was fitted with the desirable manual gearbox and lightweight seats.

-By 1955 it had travelled to the USA and was enjoyed by four owners before being purchased by a Canadian, Mr. William Nicholson in 1972.
-Many of the owners of the early cars with the 4.5 litre engines wanted the increased power that was available from the 4.9 litre unit that was introduced in 1954.
-The factory obliged with an engine exchange programme and a total of 37 of the bigger engines were supplied.
-A further development was a high compression engine with a factory modified cylinder head with big valves, and improved porting, (designated ‘OPWAS’) coupled with lightweight pistons, stronger con rods, full length liners and hardened exhaust valves.
-This was the option that Nicholson chose.
+A further development to the 4.9 litre engine was a factory modified cylinder head with big valves, and improved porting, designated by Bentley: ‘OPWAS’ – “Overhead Ported, Water-cooled, Aluminium, Straight-Six”.
+This was coupled with lightweight pistons, stronger con rods, full length liners and hardened exhaust valves.
+This was the option that William Nicholson chose.
 The Continental Register states that he was inspired by Ian Flemming’s description of James Bond’s mythical uprated R Type.
 It is well known that in 1953 Flemming had the use of BC 10 LB for 6 months before its American owner took delivery.

 In summary this is an original 1953 Bentley R Type Continental with lightweight aluminium coachwork by H J Mulliner.
 The svelte A Series body (later cars were two inches wider) is complimented by the desirable manual gearbox, lightweight seats and rear wheel spats.
+The car was delivered new to Switzerland but was in the USA from 1955 and accordingly spared the corrosive British winter road conditions.